ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ### Data Preprocessing <a name="rf-preprocessing"></a>

-While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Random Forests, just like Decision Trees, are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:
+While linear regression is susceptible to the effects of outliers and highly correlated input variables , random forests, just like decision trees, are not, so the required preprocessing here is also lighter.
+We again put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form